What’s the average pay for a speech–language pathologist?

 IMPORTANT: School-based SLPs generally don’t need (and shouldn’t use) this pay data when choosing a job.
 Why?
 Because most school salaries are public record, so you don’t need to estimate!
 Simply Google “salary schedule” and your city and school district, and you’ll find the exact salary to expect for the districts in your city.

-c) Median annual salary for healthcare SLPs for an ongoing contract = $82,000 (1) And median hourly wages for Healthcare or Med SLPs (1) are:
+Median annual salary for healthcare SLPs in a year-round contract = $82,000 (1) And median hourly wages for Healthcare or Med SLPs (1) are:

 Part-time hourly | Full-time hourly | Per-visit |